OSUSecLab/elfuzz/docker_readme.md

 The evolution iterations will be recorded in folders named `preset/<benchmark>/gen<it_n>/`, where `<it_n>` can be 0 to 50.
 The `*.py` files in `preset/<benchmark>/gen50/seeds/` are the final result of the evolution.

+NOTE: You should manually record the start and end time of each synthesis run to calculate the time cost.

 #### TODOs

 - [ ] Currently, the results of multiple runs of the synthesis (no matter whether you run ELFuzz or its variants) will overwrite each other.
 We have to fix this.